seanstrom/Essays/importance-of-values.md

 All together, the use of function composition has allowed us to chain together these transformations into our desired result.

 Though there is still a potential flaw in our system's design.
-What would happen if some our functions would not be able to return a value?
+What would happen if some our functions were not able to return a value?

 ### The Non-Value Returning Function

 So far, we've gone over several examples to show how we can compose our functions with values.
 Though all of those examples were made under the assumption that we can return values from our functions.
-What would happen if we couldn't use our simple pattern in certain places of the program.
+What would happen if we couldn't use our simple pattern in certain places of the program?
 And more importantly does such a scenario exist?

 As of matter of fact, that scenario does exist.
-It's likely that there are several variations of this issue, but we're only going to be focusing on one of its forms, that form being asynchronous programming.
+It is likely that there are several variations of this issue, but we're only going to be focusing on one.
+And that variation would be asynchronous programming.

 Up until now, we've only showed code samples that were *synchronous* operations.
-What if we have an operation that should be asynchronous, like reading a file.
+What if we have an operation that should be asynchronous, like reading a file?
 If that's the case then we're faced with a constraint that limits the ways we can compose our functions.

 ```coffeescript